 A review of A Continent for the Taking: The Tragedy and Hope of Africa by Howard W. French.

-A review of recent elections in Indonesia, Kazakhstan, Lithuania, Mongolia, Philippines, and Serbia.
+Reports on elections in Indonesia, Lithuania, Mongolia, Philippines, and Serbia.

-An excerpt from incumbent Philippine president Gloria Macapagal-Arroyo’s June 30 inaugural address.
-Excerpts from The Doha Declaration for Democracy and Reform, a statement issued by more than a hundred participants at a June 3-4 conference in Doha sponsored by Qatar University’s Center for Gulf Studies.
-Also excerpted is a speech opening the conference by Qatar’s…
+Excerpts from: incumbent Philippine president Gloria Macapagal-Arroyo’s inaugural address; The Doha Declaration for Democracy and Reform issued by a conference in Doha sponsored by Qatar University’s Center for Gulf Studies; speech opening the conference by Qatar’s Emir Hamad bin Khalifa al-Thani; inaugural speech by newly elected Serbian president Boris Tadić of the Democratic Party.

 NED Democracy Awards; Conference: The Transatlantic Relationship; The European Profile in Democracy Assistance; Taiwan Foundation Celebrates First Anniversary; In Response to Ivan Krastev; Report on NED’s International Forum.